 B.A./M.A.
 Accelerated degree option

-Clark undergraduate students may qualify for the M.A.T. as part of Clark’s accelerated degree (B.A./M.A.) program.
-In addition to meeting the University requirements for the accelerated degree, undergraduates qualify for the M.A.T. program by taking EDUC 152: Complexities of Urban Schooling before or during their senior year, and by taking two other courses pre-approved by the Education Department in their senior year.
-Students enter the fifth year M.A.T. program soon after graduation, taking summer courses, followed by academic year courses taken in conjunction with a yearlong teaching internship in one of the partner schools of the Hiatt Center for Urban Education.
+Clark undergraduate students may qualify for the MAT as part of Clark’s accelerated degree (B.A./M.A.) program.
+In addition to meeting the University requirements for the accelerated degree, undergraduates qualify for the MAT program by taking EDUC 152: Complexities of Urban Schooling before or during their senior year, and by taking two other courses pre-approved by the Education Department in their senior year.
+Students enter the fifth-year MAT program soon after graduation, taking summer courses, followed by academic year courses taken in conjunction with a yearlong teaching internship in one of the partner schools of the Adam Institute for Urban Teaching and School Practice.
 They must also pass the Massachusetts Test for Educator Licensure.
 Students aiming to participate in the accelerated degree program should, before their junior year, meet with Andrea Allen, Program Administrator for the Education Department and Adam Institute, at 1-508-793-7685, or firstname.lastname@example.org.

-Clark undergraduates who do not qualify for the accelerated degree program may apply for admission to the M.A.T. program in their senior year.
-Others interested in teaching who have completed a bachelor’s degree may also apply.
+We welcome applications from aspiring teachers who have completed a bachelor’s degree.
+Clark undergraduates who do not qualify for the accelerated degree program may apply for admission to the MAT program in their senior year.
 Interested students should contact Andrea Allen at 1-508-793-7685, or email@example.com.

 To achieve the professional license, graduates need three successful years of employment in the role of their initial license, and must complete an approved program of courses appropriate for their teaching field.